35percent/oldblog/_posts/2021-04-14-southwark-rips-up-aylesbury-area-action-plan.md

 ## Open Space

-Policy 4.5.1 of the AAAP requires that the Aylesbury redevelopment results in no net loss of open space.
+Policy at 4.5.1 of the AAAP requires that the Aylesbury redevelopment results in no net loss of open space.
 Again, while the NSP has the strategic target for the borough, to retain and protect all open space, it makes no specific reference to open space requirements for the redeveloped Aylesbury.

 This is a particular concern, given Southwark's welcome new commitment to re-provide all the social housing on the new development, which could put space at a premium.
 The NSP also allows payments in lieu of providing open space, a get-out that is often used by developers who want to build to maximum density.